Terms of Business

 Description of Services

-Mortgage Insight DAC t/a Sherry Fitzgerald Financial Services, Sherry FitzGerald Mortgages offer advice in relation to all aspects of mortgage finance and also in relation to life assurance products (Term Cover, Serious Illness) and General Insurance, Pensions and Investments.
+Mortgage Insight DAC t/a Sherry Fitzgerald Financial Services, Sherry FitzGerald Mortgages offer advice in relation to all aspects of mortgage finance,life assurance products (Term Cover, Serious Illness) and General Insurance, Pensions and Investments.
 Recommendations given by Mortgage Insight DAC t/a Sherry FitzGerald Financial Services, Sherry FitzGerald Mortgages are based on our understanding of the market today, factors influencing our recommendations may change over time and Mortgage Insight DAC t/a Sherry FitzGerald Financial Services, Sherry FitzGerald Mortgages cannot be responsible for keeping clients informed of any future changes.
 It is important to note we transmit orders on client’s behalf to any of the insurance undertakings or product producers from whom the Company hold letters of appointment.
 A list of all such entities is contained elsewhere in these Terms of Business.
 Our firm provides advice on a fair analysis of the market.
-“Fair and personal analysis of the market” means that our firm provides its services on the basis of a sufficiently large number of contracts and product producers available on the market to enable our firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet our client’s consumer’s needs.
-When our firm provides non-life services to client’s we provide this service on a limited analysis basis meaning that our firm provides non-life services on the basis of a limited number of contracts and product producers available on the market.
-Mortgage Insight DAC t/a Sherry FitzGerald Financial Services, Sherry FitzGerald Mortgages cannot be held responsible for any underwriting policies with the lending institutions or insurance companies we hold agencies with,these policies are a matter for the respective institutions.
+“Fair and personal analysis of the market” means that our firm provides its services based on a sufficiently large number of contracts and product producers available on the market to enable our firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet our client’s consumer’s needs.
+When our firm provides non-life services to client’s we provide this service on a limited analysis basis meaning that our firm provides non-life services based on a limited number of contracts and product producers available on the market.
+Mortgage Insight DAC t/a Sherry FitzGerald Financial Services, Sherry FitzGerald Mortgages cannot be held responsible for any underwriting policies with the lending institutions or insurance companies we hold agencies with these policies are a matter for the respective institutions.
 Approval in Principles/Loan Offers are subject to change, Mortgage Insight DAC t/a Sherry FitzGerald Financial Services, Sherry FitzGerald Mortgages take no responsibility for any decision by a lender to amend or revoke a formal or informal offer from lending institutions or insurers.